CUSTOMER CARE TEAMCONTACT US

 Our walk through the Borghese Gallery is a unique opportunity to immerse yourself in the art and culture of Rome with a top-rated local guide.
 All our guides are deeply knowledgeable and passionate about art, and at the end of your initerary you will walk out into the beautiful gardens of the Villa Borghese with an enriched appreciation and understanding of the art collection.

-Read more about the its masterpiese on our blog: 7 masterpieces of the Borghese Gallery
+Read more on our blog: Cardinal and Connoisseur: Five Highlights of the Borghese Gallery

 Near the entrance to the Borghese Gallery.
 You will receive full details with map and photo on booking